springone-tour-2020-cicd/katacoda-scenarios/tekton/intro.md

 After this tutorial you will have:

 * Installed Tekon and use the CLI tool `tkn` to execute a simple 'echo' task.
-* Created a GitHub project for your code and an repository on Docker Hub.
-* Created and execute a Tekton Task.
+* Created and execute a Tekton Task to build a container image and publish it.
-* Created and execute a Tekton Pipeline.
+* Created and execute a Tekton Pipeline to build a container image and publish it.

 Let's begin!